 Lunch in the large dining hall at Geysir offers fascinating entertainment in the form of a looping video on the history of Glíma, which is the national sport of Iceland.
 From the handshake and dance to the belts and hops, it is, shall we say, gripping.

 The Gullfoss waterfall is next on the loop, and it is breathtaking any time of year.
 In colder weather, the frozen water along the edge of the falls offers a beautiful contrast to the rushing cascades.
 As you’re headed that way from Geysir, take the straight shot when the road forks at the Gullfoss sign, and you’ll wind up at the secondary parking lot at the lower section of the falls.
 This allows you to avoid the larger throngs of people at the top and gives you a better view of the water without having to navigate the steep staircase.

 Þingvellir national park isn’t as singularly dramatic as Gullfoss, but it offers you the chance to get out of the car and hike around some truly beautiful terrain. Þingvellir is also the site of Silfra canyon, which is a fault line between the North American and Eurasian continental plates.
 It is expensive to do, but you can dry suit dive and snorkel this spot with local companies departing from Reykjavík.
 The dive allows you to touch both continents where they meet, and the crystal clear water offers excellent year-round visibility.
-It’s definitely on the list for our next visit to Iceland.

 Plan ahead if you’re heading to Þingvellir, because the parking area restrooms are paid access.
 On our visit, the card reader wasn’t working, and we didn’t have the exact change needed for entry (two 50 króna coins).